 Old public records should eventually fall off your credit reports.

-So how do I get rid of negative public records?
+How do I get rid of negative public records?

 Unfortunately, it’s not that easy.